octobercms/docs/1.x/markup/templating.md

 ## Access logic

 The most important thing to learn about Twig is how it accesses the PHP layer.
-For convenience sake `{{ foo.bar }}` does the following checks on a PHP object:
+For convenience sake `foo.bar` does the following checks on a PHP object:

 1. Check if `foo` is an array and `bar` a valid element.
 1. If not, and if `foo` is an object, check that `bar` is a valid property.